mattsilv/law-lab-project/temp/household.md

 - They teach us how to be good family members
 - They help us solve problems together

+## How We Handle Disagreements (Dispute Resolution)

+When we disagree about rules or have conflicts:

+1. First ask: "Is there a rule about this?"

+   - If yes, we follow that rule
+   - If no, we may need to make a new rule

+2. While we figure it out:

+   - Everyone gets to share their side calmly
+   - We look for fair solutions together
+   - Parents have final say in interpreting rules (Supreme Court)

+3. Making New Rules:
+   - We can suggest new rules for new situations
+   - We discuss if the rule is needed
+   - We make sure it's fair and helps everyone

 ## How We Can Change Rules (Amendment Rights)

 Everyone in the family can suggest changes to make our home better: